 Upward contribution is probably the nucleus of a business process in many organizations.
 An organization gets alert through this upward communication regarding any changes that can happen in the business process.
 Much positive attitude is required in Upward Communication.
 This process does not occur on a routine basis.

 Different types of upward communication that take place in an organization are

 1. Performance or Work reports

 The performance reports in upward communication allow low-level employees to send their work reports to their upper levels.
 Thus information reaches the management.

 Focus groups usually consist of HR and a higher level of employees to discuss any current issues being faced by employees in an organization.

 Company meetings are vital examples of upward communication as it helps an employee interact with higher levels.
 These can include team meetings, one-to-one talks, and employee with manager meetings.

 Here employees can provide written feedback, complaints, and advice for upper management to review.
 It can be an online format tool.

-Difference between Upward and Downward Communication
+Difference between Upward Communication and Downwards Communications